Best Scuba Diving Masks – 2020 Reviews and Buying Advice

 The Octomask might not be the best scuba mask on the planet.
-It’s a good mask overall and the most significant advantage is that you can mount your GoPro camera right onto it.
+It’s a good scuba mask overall and the most significant advantage is that you can mount your GoPro camera right onto it.
 If you want to shoot video, then there’s no alternative if you’re going to keep your hands free.

 #10 -Tusa M1001 Freedom HD – Largest Field of View

 The Tusa M1001 Freedom HD mask shines with a large single lens.
 It’s quite a bit larger than most other masks.
-The result, as you can imagine, is a large field of view.
+The result, as you can imagine, is a wide field of view.
 The glass itself is super clear and you’ll be surprised how much more you can see underwater!

 The buckles can rotate 180 degrees and have proven to be very sturdy.
 They are easy to use and adjustment of the straps is made without complications.